Inclusive lists of Australasian feature films

 Willfull (Rebel Penfold-Russell, 2002) wr.
 Harry Cripps, dp Steve Arnold, Anna Lise Phillips; Charles Tingwell, Anne Looby, Ellesha Dobbs; national release 29 August 2002; 94 min.

-Winchester (Michael & Peter Spierig, tba) Helen Mirren, Sarah Snook, Jason Clarke, Angus Sampson; thriller
+Winchester (Michael & Peter Spierig, 2018) Helen Mirren, Sarah Snook, Jason Clarke, Angus Sampson; thriller; released 22Feb18

 Wind (Carroll Ballard, 1993) Matthew Modine, Jennifer Grey, Cliff Robertson, Jack Thompson ...
 James Hagan